Selleo/washing-machine-lite/README.md

 During the assignment you can add any package you wish.

+## Setup
-To run your project you must run:
+When running the app FOR THE FIRST TIME you must run:

 `yarn run setup && yarn start`

-or corresponding `npm` commands
+## Running the project

+Once you have run the setup, you can run the project with:

+`yarn start`

-you can reach JSON server at `localhost:3000` and Vite app at `localhost:4000`
+It will start JSON server at `localhost:3000` and Vite app at `localhost:4000`

 ## To finish your MVP you need to achieve those points: